Thoothukudi district: Spaceport

 The Government of India is to set up a new Rocket launch pad near Kulasekaranpattinam in Thoothukudi district.
 The Indian Space Research Organisation (ISRO) has begun work on its second Rocket launching pad or Spaceport, which will be Kulasekaranpattinam, Thoothukudi in Tamil Nadu.
 Like the Sriharikota spaceport in the Satish Dhawan Space Centre, Thoothukudi was selected as a spaceport due to its nearness to the equator.
 "A rocket launch site should be on the east coast and near the equator.
 And Thoothukudi district satisfies that condition", a former ISRO official stated.

 Education

 There are numerous educational institutions, colleges, schools providing education.
 The Agricultural College and Research Institute, Killikulam was established in 1984–85 as the third constituent College of Tamil Nadu Agricultural University.
-These include: